PBA-2sem/Miniproject-2/README.md

 We chose to use the databases **MongoDB** and **Redis** for this assignment.
 We figured these twO databases were different enough to give potential different results when comparing them in the task at hand.

 ### Databases
-MongoDB is a document-based database, known for its efficiency and scalability.
+**MongoDB** is a document-based database, known for its efficiency and scalability.

-Redis is an in-memory, key-value-based database that is fairly simple to setup and has a very fast response time.
+**Redis** is an in-memory, key-value-based database that is fairly simple to setup and has a very fast response time.

 ### Prior Expected Database behavior

+#### Insertion
+We expect that the time for inserting data into the databases, will be longer for mongoDB than for Redis, because inserting data "in-memory" should be faster than storing data on disk.

+#### Retrieval
-We expect that (simple) queries against the Redis database will be faster the queries against the MongoDB database, because Redis database model is in-memory.
-Thus, Redis offer speed in simple scenarios (but more complexity when using more complicated queries).
+We expect that (simple) queries against the Redis database will be faster than the queries against the MongoDB database, because Redis database model is in-memory.
+Thus, Redis offer speed in simple scenarios.

-On the other hand, in scenaries with a lot of complex queries, queries using MongoDB might be easier.
-Thus, MongoDB offer simplicity in more complex scenarios (but less speed).

-### Data source
+### Data Source

 The data source used as data for both databases, is a datased from [http://eforexcel.com/](http://eforexcel.com/wp/downloads-18-sample-csv-files-data-sets-for-testing-sales/).
-The dataset consists of 10000 Random Sales Records, to be used for Testing.
+The dataset consists of 500k Random Sales Records, to be used for Testing.
 The data format is a .csv file ([records.csv](records.csv))

 *Overview of the fields which appear as part of the csv file ([source](http://eforexcel.com/wp/downloads-18-sample-csv-files-data-sets-for-testing-sales/)):*